Skip to Content

 The Book of Kells is found next to The Old Library on the north-side of Fellows Square at Trinity College.
 Situated just south of the Liffey and to the immediate east of the popular Temple Bar, the college is easily accessible on foot.

-3. Admission
+2. Admission

-Standard adult entry to the Book of Kells tour will cost €18.50 for adults or €15 for students and seniors.
+Standard adult entry to the Book of Kells tour will cost €26 for adults.
 You can also try this guided tour that’ll take you around Trinity and Dublin Castle (the reviews are excellent).

-4. Opening hours
+3. Opening hours

-The Book of Kells history
+The history of the Book of Kells

 Now, it’s time to tackle ‘What is the Book of Kells’ and where did it come from.
 The Book of Kells history is an interesting one.